 Official on-campus student groups have access to campus facilities.
 Please contact the Student Life Office to request and approve campus reservations (firstname.lastname@example.org, 847.317.4062).
 All campus reservations are managed by the Director of Event Services and Reservations (847.317.6406).

 Services to Students with Disabilities

 The Dean of Students Office, in consultation with the faculty member(s) involved, assists students with disabilities by making academic adjustments on a case-by-case basis.
-Requests for aids, services, or academic adjustments should be submitted in writing with appropriate supporting documentation of the relevant disability to the Dean of Students Office at the earliest possible time.
+Requests for aids, services, or academic adjustments should be submitted in writing with appropriate supporting documentation of the relevant disability at the earliest possible time.
 (For more information, see the “Policies” section.)

 It is the policy of the college to provide effective auxiliary aids, services, and academic adjustments to qualified students with disabilities.
 The ADA Coordinator, housed in the Division of Education, assists students with disabilities in obtaining auxiliary aids and services and in consultation with the faculty member(s) involved assist students with disabilities by making academic adjustments.
 Academic adjustments are determined on a case-by-case basis and are subject to review by the Dean.
 (For more information, see the “Policies” section.)

 Local and Global Partnerships and Campus Ministries are located in the Waybright Center and exist to create spaces and opportunities for students to learn a “way of life in Christ Jesus.”
 For us, this is the way of transforming grace, the way of mission and kingdom service, the way of biblical wisdom, and the way of reconciled relationships.
 Each initiative seeks to facilitate understanding of the authentic Christian life and to provide opportunities where faith can be put into practice.
 As such, it is our privilege to serve the cause of Christ on campus, in our local community, and throughout the world.